TimTree/games-by-tim/content/blogPosts/flashcards-for-powerpoint-v1.2.1-important-fix-for-mac-users.md

 ---
 Just in time for finals season, we have the first update to Flashcards for PowerPoint in over four years!

-This update resolves an issue with setting the background color when using current version of PowerPoint for Mac as of this writing (v16.79.1).
-Long story short, PowerPoint for Mac introduced a bug with setting colors in VBA.
+This update resolves an issue with setting the background color caused by a recent update to PowerPoint for Mac (v16.79.1).
+Long story short, PowerPoint for Mac introduced a bug that breaks setting colors in VBA.
 Hopefully Microsoft will fix the bug soon, but in the meantime, I found a way to work around the bug.

 A technical explanation of the PowerPoint for Mac bug is [available on PowerPoint Creative](https://powerpointcreative.forumotion.com/t714-fyi-bug-in-powerpoint-for-mac-version-16-79-1-breaks-setting-colors-in-vba).
 Wheel of Fortune for PowerPoint is also affected by this bug and will receive a fix soon.